Raft Mountain: Access

-The Raft River Forest Service Road and other industrial roads provide access to the south side of the mountain.
+The Raft West and Raft Peak Forest Service Roads provide access to the south side of the mountain.
 Check in advance for logging activity.
-Some sections of this road require four-wheel drive and high clearance.
+Some sections of this road require four-wheel drive and a high clearance vehicle.
 It is nearly 22 km to the end of the road at 1865 m.
 A hike of about 2.5 hours goes up the meadows to the west ridge, then to the summit.
 An all-day hike crosses the five summits.

 The north face of Raft Mountain can be reached via Spahats Creek Road which turns east off Clearwater Valley Road (also called Wells Gray Park Road).
-Good clearance but not four-wheel drive is needed.
-A rough trail leads from the pass into Caligata Lake Provincial Park below the north face.
-A hiking and scrambling route goes from the lake into the Cirque of Tarns and up to Raft's east ridge and third summit.
+A good clearance vehicle is recommended, but four-wheel drive should not be necessary.
+After 13.8 km, watch for the sign "Cirque of Tarns Trail" at the pass.
+The trail was rebuilt in 2023 and several sections of boardwalk were added by BC Parks.
+The 2.3 km long trail bypasses Caligata Lake and ends below the Raft Mountain cliffs.
+Cross-country hiking routes lead from there to the nearby Cirque of Tarns.
+A more rigorous hike ascends to the east ridge of Raft Mountain from where a skyline walk can go in either direction to Raft's multiple summits.

-Road and hiking directions for both routes are essential and can be found in Exploring Wells Gray Park (6th edition).
+Road and hiking directions for both routes are essential and can be found in Exploring Wells Gray Park (7th edition).

 Groomed cross-country ski trails are located on the lower slopes of Raft Mountain and are maintained by the Wells Gray Outdoors Club.

 A network of snowmobile trails on Raft Mountain is maintained by the Clearwater Sno-Drifters Club.
 The group also operates two warming huts near treeline.